 Want some free samples of EDDM sized mailers for inspiration?

 Get your FREE Direct Mail Idea Pack today by filling out the form on the page linked below.
 You can also see a preview of the various pieces using the other link below!

-Since you or your EDDM provider do all the mail sorting and packaging for the USPS, costs are cut considerably compared to other bulk mailing options.
-Even if you already have a mailing list picked out, it could be more cost effective to use EDDM.
+Since you or your EDDM printer and mailer do all the mail sorting and packaging for the USPS, costs are cut considerably compared to other bulk mailing options.
+Even if you already have a mailing list, it could be more cost-effective to use EDDM.

 How does EDDM work?